 The Mount Vesuvius dominates the Bay of Naples and is the only European active volcano surrounded by almost three-million-people, this is because the land around the volcano is extremely fertile, so farmers can hugely benefit from this area to cultivate grapes and grow the tasty Piennolo’s tomatoes.

 I recommend you to experience this private tour because after your historical immersion in Pompeii, you will have the possibility to experience the traditional technique of how wine is made, conserved and produced.
 As well as having the traditional Italian wine tasting experience, you’ll sip and taste five different types of wines, including also the famous Lachrima Christi which is considered one of Italy’s best wines, combined with a delicious lunch with the stunning vineyard view.

 7:30PM | Aperitif with Sea View and Dinner at L’Abate Restaurant

-After enjoying your drink or glass of wine you can return back to Sorrento centre by walking the road that runs along the bathing establishments and leads you back to the lift you can take which will take you back up to Villa Comunale.
-In a few minutes, you will find yourself back in the heart of the city and it is here that I advise you to stop for dinner at the restaurant called, L’Abate in Piazza Sant’Antonino.
+After enjoying your drink or glass of wine you can return back to Sorrento centre and in a few minutes, you will find yourself back in the heart of the city and it is here that I advise you to stop for dinner at the restaurant called, L’Abate in Piazza Sant’Antonino.
 Situated in this elegant square, you will have several choices to chose from on the menu, from pasta, fresh fish and meat.
 Don’t forget to ask from a limoncello at the end of your dinner and experience the taste of Sorrento.
 After dinner you can stop for a drink at the stylish cocktail bar called d’Anton set in front of the restaurant, finely furnished and decorated or if you want to hear live music and dance, head to the Filou Club or Fauno Tasso.
 Enjoy your last night in Sorrento in style!